concord-consortium/czi-gravity/README.md

 Adding query parameters to the url launches different versions of the model.
 * `forces-unknown` - Forces are not calculated automatically when user changes object selection.
 * `earth` = Object 2 is static to Earth.
 Force value is shown instead of force arrows.
+* `venus` = Object 2 is static to Venus.
+Object 3 is static to Earth.
+Force value is show instead of force arrows.
 ### Testing

 Run `npm test` to run jest tests.
 Run `npm run test:full` to run jest and Cypress tests.